Lumino City: Reception

-At the 2015 Independent Games Festival, Lumino City was nominated for the "Excellence in Visual Art".
-At the 2015 British Academy Games Awards, Lumino City won the "Artistic Achievement" category, and was also nominated in the categories "British Game" and "Game Innovation".
+At the 2015 Independent Games Festival, Lumino City was nominated for "Excellence in Visual Art".
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Lumino City for "Outstanding Achievement in Game Direction".

+At the 11th British Academy Games Awards, Lumino City won in the "Artistic Achievement" category; it was also nominated in the categories of "British Game" and "Game Innovation".
 The game received a nomination in the "Most Innovative" category at the 2016 Games for Change Awards.